ddenvy/ddenvy/README.md

 ### <div align="center">Hi there 👋, My name is Danny </div>

-<div align="center">I am a beginner Unity developer/ Level designer.
-I started learning C# and Unity development on my own with the help of a mentor.
-I tried myself as a sound designer, as I have a lot of experience in the music industry.
-In November 2022, I decided to change my profession to a developer and I improve my skills every day

-⚡ My goal is to learn a new profession and find a job.</div>
+<div align="center">Highly motivated and enthusiastic Level designer with a passion for game development.
+Currently transitioning to a career in game development as a Level designer and in the process of learning and seeking opportunities to gain experience in the field.
+Have extensive experience playing various games.
+Willing to work hard and learn quickly to contribute to the success of a team.
+• Team player.
+I know how to work with other developers, designers, producers and project managers.
+• During my career in China, I have gained a lot of experience working in a team with people from different countries.
+• Have the skill to look for problems in the code and find solutions to complete tasks.
+• Can communicate clearly and understandably with different types of people, such as technical and non-technical team members, as well as communicate with customers and suggest product updates.
+• Easily adapt to various technical and business requirements, and quickly find solutions in new and changing situations.
+• Have a great desire to learn new technologies, tools and understand how they can be applied in projects, as well as a readiness for constant learning and self-development.

+When possible I enjoy travelling to unique destinations, write music for my future games.
+I spend my evenings with my dog and partner, sometimes play video games together with my friends.
+Can fluently communicate in Russian and English.
+Still continiue learn Chinese.
+Enjoy play on the guitar, ping-pong and playing Video Games.</div>

 <br/>